Installation project: La Liga De Mentirosos

 Resolution of the soccer ball came together around the close of 2019 when recalling the game day ritual of a "La Liga" soccer match.
 A match started with players entering the "pitch" single file, each player holding the hand of a youth league soccer player.
 As they proceeded through the stadium tunnel, they would pass by a wooden pedestal with the league logo on its side.
 The game ball would be resting on top it.
 Following the players entry came the referees.
 As the head referee past by the wooden pedestal, he would pick up the game ball and proceed to the center of the "pitch" in preparation to start the game play.

-It is now the end of the 2020 election and in the last two months, it has become clear that America is split.
+During the end of the 2020 election and in the last two months, it has become clear that America is split.
 There are those who are trying to disregard the constitution in favor of a "because I said so" interpretation of leadership.
-They seem ready to accept the notion that the Constitution is not the rule of law but "more as set of outdated guidelines" open to interpretation.
+They seem ready to accept the notion that the Constitution is not the rule of law but "more as set of flexible guidelines" open to interpretation.
 It has changed the initial intent of this work.
 It now includes the idea that there are those who long for a game from the past and are willing to use any means to reclaim that past at what ever the cost.
-Even at the risk of loosing relevance based upon the needs of current American society.
+Even at the risk of loosing relevance based upon the needs of a thriving American culture that is inclusive.